Does Nash (Mathematical) equilibrium exists in chronic infectious diseases?

 1. The pathogen wants to survive but does not want to kill the host.

-3. Enable "Superbug" peripheral protection as little as possible - utilizes energy that does not allow for colony expansion.
+3. Enable "Superbug" peripheral protection as little as possible - utilizes energy that does not allow colony expansion.

 Human strategy: